nyelnizy/EasySms/README.md

         //sender id is optional, value from easysms.php config file will be used if not set.
         $sms->setSenderId("Yara Ghana");

-        //set destinations/receipients which accepts an array of phone numbers to send message to
-        $sms->setDestinations($dest);

         //set message content
         $sms->setMessage($mess);